jzstats/chatgpt-numbers-and-the-meaning-of-life/docs/README.md

-Although there is no doupt that the agent is of narrow intelligence, giving back this number is quite funny if one takes into account the classic novel 'Hitchkoc's Guide to the Galaxy' according to which..
+Although there is no doupt that the agent is of narrow intelligence, giving back this number is quite funny if one takes into account the classic novel 'HitchHikers's Guide to the Galaxy' according to which..

 ..
 SPOILER ALERT ..